Mud

-Mud is soil, loam, silt or clay mixed with water.
-It usually forms after rainfall or near water sources.
-Ancient mud deposits harden over geological time to form sedimentary rock such as shale or mudstone (generally called lutites).
+Mud (from mudde, mod(de) 'thick mud', or Middle Dutch) is loam, silt or clay mixed with water.
+Mud is usually formed after rainfall or near water sources.
+Ancient mud deposits hardened over geological time to form sedimentary rock such as shale or mudstone (generally called lutites).
 When geological deposits of mud are formed in estuaries, the resultant layers are termed bay muds.
+Mud has also been used for centuries as a construction resource for mostly houses and also used as a binder.
+An Old English word for it was fen, now in most dialects referring to a type of wetland.

 Building and construction

 Adhesive

 In the construction industry, mud is a semi-fluid material that can be used to coat, seal, or adhere materials.
 The term "mud" can be used for various semi-fluid materials used in construction including slurry, mortar, plaster, stucco, and concrete.

 Material

 Mud, cob, adobe, clay, and many other names are historically used synonymously to mean a mixture of subsoil and water possibly with the addition of stones, gravel, straw, lime, and/or bitumen.
-This material was used a variety of ways to build walls, floors and even roofs.
+This material was used in a variety of ways to build walls, floors and even roofs.
 For thousands of years it was common in most parts of the world to build walls using mudbricks or the wattle and daub, rammed earth or cob techniques and cover the surfaces with earthen plaster.